How quitting alcohol saved my sanity

 Sobriety, without a doubt, has been the best decision of my life.
 I decided to stop drinking because my life was in complete chaos and my mental health was on the decline.
-In short, deciding to go sober saved my sanity.
+And I can honestly say that going sober saved my sanity.

 THE VICIOUS CYCLE

 My life felt chaotic and I knew I had to stop drinking, so after a particularly heavy night I decided I was done with my dear friend alcohol and I was going to seek sobriety.
-My first stop was going to speak to someone (don’t ever feel ashamed to do this if you feel you need to) and by having weekly accountability to someone and to start questioning why I was drinking really helped me to understand myself and why I was engaging in such negative behaviours.
+My first stop was going to speak to someone (don’t ever feel ashamed to do this if you feel you need to).
+By having weekly accountability to someone and to start questioning why I was drinking really helped me to understand myself and the reasons I was engaging in such negative behaviours.

 FEELING THE BENEFITS OF SOBRIETY

 My skin was better, my hair looked shinier, I lost weight and I slept better.
-My fears that my life will be boring, or it won’t be fun or I won’t be able to socialise without alcohol simply weren’t true.
+My fears that my life would be boring, or I wouldn’t be able to socialise without alcohol simply weren’t true.
 I was becoming the best version of myself and living my life on my own terms.
-My life had stopped spiralling and I was more in control and finally, my life went from chaos to calm.
+My life had stopped spiralling and I was more in control and finally, I went from chaos to calm.

-Emily Syphas is the founder of Sober & Social; the new-age of socialising that provides fun, support and exciting, alcohol-free events at London’s premier venues for people living or exploring a teetotal lifestyle. @sober_and_social / @emilysyphas
+Emily Syphas is the founder of Sober & Social; the new-age of socialising that provides fun, support and exciting, alcohol-free events at London’s premier venues for people living or exploring a teetotal lifestyle.
+Follow her on Instagram @sober_and_social